20th Century Fox Records: History

-20th Century-Fox (now 20th Century Studios) was formed through the merger of Darryl F. Zanuck's Twentieth Century Pictures with the Fox Film Corporation on May 31, 1935.
+20th Century-Fox was formed through the merger of Darryl F. Zanuck's Twentieth Century Pictures with the Fox Film Corporation on May 31, 1935.
 Before the merger, Fox Film Corporation tried out a couple of short-lived record labels in conjunction with its Movietone sound system.
 Although Movietone was a dedicated sound-on-film system, in 1929-30 Fox produced some soundtracks on disc to accompany features shown in theaters not yet equipped for optical sound.
 Between 1933 and 1937, a custom record label called Fox Movietone was produced starting at F-100 and running through F-136.
 It featured songs from Fox movies, first using material recorded and issued on the RCA Victor Bluebird label and halfway through switched to material recorded and issued on ARC's dime store labels.
 These scarce records were sold only at Fox Theaters.

 In 1938, 20th Century-Fox began a new, semi-private line of records employing white labels with typed, or mimeographed, information.
 Matrix numbers are variable, but the earliest known records in this series correspond to the picture Sally, Irene and Mary (1938) and the latest ones to The Gang's All Here (1943).
 These discs were limited exclusively to studio properties recorded on 20th Century-Fox soundstages and were used for promotional purposes and as giveaways to staff and visitors to the studio itself.
 After this small scale venture was discontinued, 20th Century-Fox stayed out of record production for about 15 years, though its music division remained very active in licensing 20th Century-Fox musicals and soundtrack music for use on record albums to other companies, such as that for the 1956 film The King and I, released on Capitol Records.
 The studio also had success in the 1950s with films starring popular singers Elvis Presley and Pat Boone, with Presley making his film debut in Love Me Tender (1956) and Boone debuting in Bernardine and then following it up with April Love (both 1957).

 Fox set up a record company in South Africa and started talks with Roulette Records to form a partnership in the US but talks fell through and Fox decided to set up their own company in the US.